 Yes.
 This is a Partial Withdrawal.
 Please note though, you will need to provide clarification and supporting documentation as to why you are only pursing a course withdrawal verses a full-term withdrawal.

-A Withdrawal with Extenuating Circumstances request form must be completed by the student and submitted with the proper documentation to the Dean of Students Office before the last day of classes for the semester.
-The Dean of Students office does not process requests once classes have ended.
+A Withdrawal with Extenuating Circumstances request form must be completed by the student and submitted with the proper documentation to the Student Assistance and Support Services Office before the last day of classes for the semester.
+Requests are not processed once classes have ended.

 Students are encouraged to still attend their classes to the best of their abilities if they are still physically able to.
 In the event a student's request is denied, their current grade will remain in place.
 Students will need to discuss with their medical providers if they are well enough to continue attending until the student's case is reviewed.

-An Withdrawal with Extenuating Circumstances from the Dean of Students Office does not guarantee your spot in your program.
+An Withdrawal with Extenuating Circumstances does not guarantee your spot in your program.
 It is up to each individual major / program to decide about readmitting students who have been granted a Withdrawal with Extenuating Circumstances.
 It is highly encouraged that you speak to your academic advisor and/or department regarding a withdrawal and any possible implications it may have.
 If you are in graduate school, it is also encouraged that you inquire directly with the Graduate School on how a withdrawal may affect your standing.

 Our office notifies the Registrar’s Office who then processes the withdrawal.
 We notify all the appropriate parties such as Dining Services, University Housing, your faculty, academic advisor and the Associate Dean of your college of your withdrawal.
 We recommend that students follow-up with each of these offices before the withdrawal application and documentation is submitted.